nsikan-udoma/Unicorn-Data-Analysis-using-SQL-in-python/README.md

 My task was to analyze the data, find interesting insights and identify weak areas and opportunities for Unicorn to boost business growth.

 Find attached below, the python notebook with the SQL queries used for exploring and analyzing the dataset.
+Notebook opens here on GitHub

 [Unicorn Profits Analysis](https://github.com/nsikan-udoma/Unicorn-Data-Analysis-using-SQL-in-python/blob/main/SQL%20IN%20Python%20-%20Unicorn%20Data%20Analysis.ipynb)